 Anterior humeral line and radiocapitellar line

-Displaced supracondylar fractures should be splinted in the position that they are in; they should not be reduced.
+Displaced supracondylar fractures should be splinted in the position that they are in; they should not be reduced because of the risk of reduction-related median nerve and radial artery injury.

 Most fractures are managed by an orthopedic surgeon because long-term complications are a risk.
 Most patients are admitted for neurovascular observation, although some clinicians splint and discharge patients who have nondisplaced fractures if patients can be trusted to return for follow-up the next day.